gaow/genetic-analysis-software/pages/ARLEQUIN.md

 #ARLEQUIN
 ##Full Name
+* French translation of "Arlecchino"
-(French translation of "Arlecchino", a character of the Italian "Commedia dell'Arte".
+* French translation of "Arlecchino", a character of the Italian "Commedia dell'Arte".
 He has many aspects, but can switch among them very easily according to needs and necessities.
-Similarly, this software is about the study of genetic polymorphism.)
+Similarly, this software is about the study of genetic polymorphism.

 ##Version
 3.1 (September 2006)